-The independent medical examiner provides a report with one or more of the following diagnoses:
+The Independent Medical Examiner provides a report with one or more of the following diagnoses:

-- Faking or exaggerating: The claimant either isn’t injured or isn’t injured badly enough to warrant the level of care and time off requested
+- Faking or exaggerating: the claimant either isn’t injured or isn’t injured badly enough to warrant the level of care and time off requested.

-- Injured outside of work: The worker was not injured while on the job
+- Injured outside of work: the worker was not injured while on the job.

-- Preexisting condition: The worker’s injury was preexisting; not the result of a workplace accident or injury
+- Preexisting condition: the worker’s injury was preexisting; not the result of a workplace accident or injury.

-- Light duty: The worker can still perform light duty work and is required to return to work
+- Light-duty: the worker can still perform light-duty work and is required to return to work.

-- Maximum medical improvement: The worker is at maximum medical improvement, meaning they are as healed as they ever will be, and must return to work immediately
+- Maximum medical improvement: the worker is at maximum medical improvement, meaning they are as healed as they ever will be, and must return to work immediately.

-L&I cites the IME and the independent medical examiner’s opinion to shut down the claim.
+L&I cites the IME and the Independent Medical Examiner’s opinion to shut down the claim.
 It’s a devastatingly effective process that serves to destroy many Washington workers’ compensation claims.
 L&I has been using this playbook for decades and is very good at building a case against claimants whom they don’t believe, or they simply don’t like.

-How To Prepare For an IME
+How To Prepare For An Independent Medical Examination

 While an IME doesn’t mean an automatic denial of your case, the following suggestions can help you minimize the potential damage of an IME to your L&I claim:

 - Be aware that you may be under observation at all times, from the moment you get out of your car in the parking lot until you leave the premises.
-The IME physician will be looking for any signs that cause suspicion or that contradict your claim to an injury.
+The IME physician will be looking for any signs that cause suspicion or that contradict your claim of an injury.

 - Do not sign any paperwork other than the sign-in sheet.